sage-code/ara/src/content/docs/algorithms/traversal.md

 ### Sum of elements

-Here's how you can demonstrate array traversal in Julia by making a sum for an Array of 12 Fibonacci numbers in series from first to last and print the sum:
+Here's we demonstrate array traversal in Julia by making a sum for an Array of 12 Fibonacci numbers in series from first to last and print the sum:

 ```julia
 # Define a function to calculate the nth Fibonacci number